Cook County correctional officer Antoine Jones dies of apparent COVID-19 complications, sheriff's office says

 CHICAGO (WLS) -- A Cook County correctional officer has died of apparent COVID-19-related complications, the sheriff's office announced Sunday.

-Officer Antoine Jones, 51, died Sunday after being diagnosed with coronavirus in late March, the Cook County Sheriff's Office said in a statement.
+Officer Antoine Jones, 51, died Sunday after being diagnosed with coronavirus March 29, the Cook County Sheriff's Office said in a statement.

-The Cook County medical examiner is still determining an official cause of death, officials said.
+According to his family, Jones was a diabetic and was in the hospital for weeks battling the virus.
+He eventually suffered from cardiac arrest.

+"He's been in the hospital for a whole month, until up til now, he had been going through surgery," Jones' wife, Sylvia said.

 "His passing is a shock to us all," a spokesperson for the sheriff's office said.

-Jones had been with the sheriff's office since 2002.
-He leaves behind a wife and five adult children, the sheriff's office said.
+A beloved family man, Jones leaves behind his wife, five adult children and seven grandchildren.
+He and his wife were to celebrate their 21st wedding anniversary this August.

+"The virus just took him down, he had to go on dialysis, his kidneys shut down everything just shut down on him," Sylvia said.

-"The Sheriff's Office considers his death to be in the line of duty and will be strongly advocating that his family receive all the benefits that designation affords," the spokesperson said.
+"The sheriff's office will consider Jones' death to be in the line of duty and will strongly advocate that his family receive all the benefits that designation affords," the sheriff's office said in a statement.

 The office called correctional staff, like Jones, the "unseen heroes in the fight against this global pandemic, bravely working to keep their fellow colleagues, detainees, and the public safe from COVID-19."